OSGeo/gdal/doc/source/drivers/raster/hfa.rst

 Compressed and missing tiles in Erdas files should be handled properly on read.
 Files between 2GiB and 4GiB in size should work on Windows NT, and may work on some Unix platforms.
-Files with external spill files (needed for datasets larger than 2GiB) are also support for reading and writing.
+Files with external spill files (needed for datasets larger than 2GiB) are also supported for reading and writing.

-Metadata reading and writing is supported at the dataset level, and for bands, but this is GDAL specific metadata - not metadata in an Imagine recognized form.
+Metadata reading and writing are supported at the dataset level, and for bands, but this is GDAL specific metadata - not metadata in an Imagine recognized form.
 The metadata is stored in a table called GDAL_MetaData with each column being a metadata item.
 The title is the key and the row